Skip to main content

 \end{equation}

-Water is also a greenhouse gas, as you can attest to on humid days, and its lack in the atmosphere in deserts leads to a large temperature drop at night.
+Water is also a greenhouse gas, as you can attest on humid days, and its lack in the atmosphere over deserts leads to a large temperature drop at night.
 It's very different than other greenhouse gases.
 Its concentration varies enormously (from 40 ppm to 40000 or more) based on humidity and precipitation events, which remove it from the atmosphere.
-The amount of water in the atmosphere increases with increasing global temperatures, which gives rise to more intense precipitation events and warmer temperatures in a positive feedback loop.
-Its concentration in the atmosphere changes enormously on the time scale of hours and days, so its half-life in the atmosphere is short.
+The amount of water in the atmosphere increases with rising global temperatures, leading to more intense precipitation events and further warming in a positive feedback loop.
+Its concentration in the atmosphere changes significantly on time scales of hours and days, so its atmospheric half-life is short.
 In contrast, the half-life of CO2 in the atmosphere is measured in decades to centuries.

 The basis for methane's contribution to climate change needs a clearer explanation.
 Given its IR absorption spectra, it is a very potent greenhouse gas.
-Many oil companies have indicated a commitment to decrease methane leakage from pipelines, which would be helpful.
+Many oil companies have indicated a commitment to decreasing methane leakage from pipelines, which would be helpful.
 Still, these efforts may draw attention away from the fact that CO2 is the biggest problem.
 Over 20 years (not 100 as in the GWP calculations above), methane is 80 times as potent as CO2.
 Those numbers sound ominous (80X and 20 years, which is not long away)!
-But you shouldn't compare the two on a kg/kg basis, as the warming from CO2 could last 1000 years, but from methane only 20 years, after which it disappears.
-Given its short lifetime in the atmosphere, the long-term climate effect for methane depends on the rate (megatons/year) it is added to the atmosphere.
+But you shouldn't compare the two on a kg/kg basis, as the warming from CO2 could last 1000 years, whereas that from methane lasts only 20 years, after which it disappears.
+Given its short atmospheric lifetime, the long-term climate effect of methane depends on the rate at which it is added to the atmosphere (megatons/year).
 Still, for CO2, it is the net mass added over a longer time, which has a cumulative effect.
-CO2 effects continue to increase, but methane effects wain quickly.
+CO2 effects continue to increase, but methane effects wane quickly.
 So you can't easily compare warming over the first 20 years.
 Consequently, a delay in acting on methane is minimal compared to a delay in acting on CO2.

-Methane contributes to about 30% of the net warming, and about 60% of the methane is probably from human activities.
+Methane contributes to about 30% of net warming, and about 60% of the methane is probably from human activities.
 As we hit the IPPC Paris target of 1.5 0C, about 30% of that, or about 0.45 0C, is from methane; hence, 0.27 0C comes from human sources.
-Decreasing human sources of methane will help, but not if we keep using our efforts to remove methane as a "political" way not to increase our push for net zero emissions of CO2.
+Decreasing human sources of methane will help.
+But we can't use our efforts to remove methane to avoid or slow down the push for net-zero CO2 emissions.

 Climate changes over the last million years